MarcoIeni/release-plz/docs/src/github/trigger.md

           CARGO_REGISTRY_TOKEN: ${{ secrets.CARGO_REGISTRY_TOKEN }}
 ```

-### Use a GitHub action
+### Use a GitHub Action

 Generate a GitHub token with a GitHub App.
 This is the approach used by the
 [release-plz](https://github.com/MarcoIeni/release-plz/blob/main/.github/workflows/release-plz.yml)
 repo itself.
 With this approach,
 If you want to use the release-plz logo for the GitHub app, you can find it [here](../assets/robot_head.jpeg).
 Here's how to use a GitHub app to generate a GitHub token: